charlestang06/foodblog/_recipes/potatorosti.md

 ---
 title: Potato Rosti (Switzerland)
 category: Europe
-description: Potato Rosti is a pan-fried potato "pancake" that is crispy on the outside and soft on the inside.
-It is a popular breakfast dish in Switzerland.
-Rating 6/10, not bad but not great, not a huge fan of hash-brown type of foods.
+description: My first recipe!
+Potato Rosti is an easy pan-fried potato "pancake" that is crispy on the outside and *extremely* buttery on the inside. t is a popular breakfast dish in Switzerland.
+This was also my first time using a box grater!
+rating: Rating 6/10, not bad but not great, not a huge fan of hash-brown type of foods.
+numeric_rating: 6
 image: potatorosti.jpeg
 size: 4-6 servings
 time: 1 hour